 Worse is their smell.
 The odor of decomposing flesh accompanies each of them.
-This noisome stench would be their most defining feature were they not so aggressive and cannibalistic.
+This would be their most defining feature were they not so aggressive and cannibalistic.

 They were many.
 They were angry.
 They were hungry.
 They were near.

-The snow-covered walking carcasses move towards him.
-For a moment, he is paralyzed with fear, save for an uncontrollable shaking.
-Even a few seconds is far too long for him to just stand there, though it would not have mattered much had he reacted differently.
+The snow-covered walking carcasses move toward him.
+He is paralyzed with fear save for an uncontrollable shaking.
+A few seconds is far too long to just stand there but it would not have mattered much had he reacted otherwise.

-That is not to say had he been a more accurate shot it would have made much difference.
+That is not to say had he been more accurate it would have made a difference.
 It would have just prolonged the inevitable.
 There were too many of them and too few of him.

-Once they’ve had their fill, they depart, leaving behind a mutilated corpse in the middle of the cabin floor.
+Once they’ve had their fill, they depart.
+They lave behind a mutilated corpse in the middle of the cabin floor.
 Next to it is a stuffed toy bear that had fallen out of the man’s rucksack during the skirmish.
-It had once had been a gift to his daughter.
+It was once a gift to his daughter.

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Thank you for reading my story.Follow: